Vasilisa-Malenkiy/HVeV/README.md

 # HVeV simulation

-This is a HVeV-like detector simulation package.
+This is a HVeV-like detector simulation package developed for characterization of HVeV BeEST detectors.

 ## Detector configuration